-Gases can be a chemical hazard in themselves, in the case of substances like Chlorine(1) and Nitrogen Oxides(2), which are corrosive and toxic.
-Therefore, to ensure compliance with COSHH regulations check occupational exposure levels in HSE document EH40 or the supplied MSDS.
+Gases can be a chemical hazard in themselves, in the case of substances like Chlorine and Nitrogen Oxides, which are both corrosive and toxic.
+Therefore, to ensure compliance with COSHH regulations check occupational exposure levels in HSE document EH40.
 Even seemingly innocuous gases, like Nitrogen and Argon, which are famous for being chemically inert, can instead pose asphyxiation risks if leaks occur in poorly ventilated places.

 Another category of risk posed by gases used in laboratories is the explosion/flammability risk.
-Gases are typically stored in pressurised cylinders, and improper handling can lead to cylinder damage with sudden pressure discharge and explosions.(3) Any small spark from electrical equipment like vacuum gauges or hot surfaces can be sufficient to trigger a fire.
+Gases are typically stored in pressurised cylinders, and improper handling can lead to cylinder damage with sudden pressure discharge and explosions.
+Any small spark from electrical equipment like vacuum gauges or hot surfaces can be sufficient to trigger a fire.
 Remember also that an Oxygen leak causing localised Oxygen enrichment will multiply the flammability risk many times over.

-Furthermore certain gases also pose a toxic hazard for example, Carbon Monoxide (CO) and Nitrous Oxide (N2O).
+Certain gases also pose a toxic hazard for example, Carbon Monoxide (CO) and Nitrous Oxide (N2O).
 Toxic gases have Short Term Exposure Limits (STEL) of 15 minutes and Long Term Exposure Limits (LTEL) of 8 Hours.
-Toxic gas occupational exposure levels can be found on both the HSE EH 40 (or OSHA for US) or on the supplied MSDS sheets.
+Toxic gas occupational exposure levels can be found on both the HSE EH 40 (or OSHA for US) or on our supplied MSDS sheets.

 It is a requirement to ensure employees are not exposed levels that exceed the STEL or LTEL.